syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/12.dns-export-import/docs.en.md

 ### Create your zone

 This document assumes that you already have a zone you want to export.
 If you want to practise with a test domain, you can create an empty zone like in the example below.
-Be sure to use the recommended hostmaster@<your-domain> mail address.
+Be sure to use the recommended hostmaster@<YOUR_DOMAIN> mail address.

 ```shell